 Schools are asked to give all children adopted from care priority access to schools.
 More information can be found in the Primary school booklet.

-Your child will also be entitled to the Pupil Premium – an additional £1900 for state-funded schools to help meet their needs.
-You will need to let the school know that your child is adopted so that the school can claim the pupil premium.
+Your child will be entitled to Pupil Premium, you will need to let the school know that your child is adopted so that they can claim the Pupil Premium.